global-asp/asp-source/en/0236_king-kayanja-and-his-daughter.md

 One week before the royal wedding day, maid Kakembo approached
 Apenyo.
-“My dear princess, your father has organised your wedding with Chief
+"My dear princess, your father has organised your wedding with Chief
-Aludah, and it will take place in one week,” said Kakembo.
+Aludah, and it will take place in one week," said Kakembo.

 ##
 Princess Apenyo was shocked and at first didn't know what to do.
-Then she thought, “I will never marry chief Aludah, that fat old man.
+Then she thought, "I will never marry chief Aludah, that fat old man.
 Never!
-I must hurry to Trevor and see what he can do before it's too late.”
+I must hurry to Trevor and see what he can do before it's too late."
 Trevor was princess Apenyo's
 boyfriend.